Lamoral II Claudius Franz, Count of Thurn and Taxis: Competition

 During the Thirty Years' War and in particular during the peace negotiations in Münster and Osnabrück, the Protestant rulers had put some effort in setting up an independent postal system using the relay system.
 In theory, the Imperial postal system held a legal monopoly, which had been granted by Emperor Rudolph II in 1597.
 However, the Protestant rulers argued that the Habsburg Archdukes operated their own independent "Court Post" system, which had been recognized by Lamoral Claudius Franz's grandfather Lamoral of Taxis.
 After the Peace of Westphalia, some powerful Protestant rulers, such as the Electors of Brandenburg and Saxony, the Landgraves of Hesse-Kassel and the Dukes of Brunswick-Lüneburg, began setting up independent postal systems in their territories.
-Lamoral II Claudius Franz, the Imperial Postmaster General, tried in vain to conter this development.
+Lamoral II Claudius Franz, the Imperial Postmaster General, tried in vain to counter this development.
 At a conference of Protestant rulers in Hildesheim in 1658, the rulers decided to a common approach towards the claims of the House of Taxis.
 Lamoral II Claudius Franz again argued that their postal systems were illegal under Rudolph's monopoly decree from 1597.
 However, he did not prevail and after lengthy negotiations, he had to accept the existence of competitors and he lost several postal routes to these new competitors.
 During another conference on postal issues in 1666, again in Hildesheim, a definitive demarcation of spheres of interest was agreed.

 During his tenure, Lamoral II Claudius Franz was committed to strengthening the postal organization and meeting the needs to the individual post offices.
 He was an indefatigable letter writer.
 Thousands of drafts of his letters have been preserved in the Princely Thurn and Taxis Archive in Regensburg.
 He was also a tough negotiator.
 Elector Frederick William of Brandenburg complained in a letter to Emperor Leopold I: "... that the Count of Taxis should really be kept under control".

 Marriage and issue

-He married on 6 February 1650 to Countess Anna Franziska Eugenia (d.
-25 June 1693), the daughter of Count Philip Lamoral of Horne and Houtekerke (d.
+He married on 6 February 1650 Countess Anna Franziska Eugenia of Hornes (d.
+25 June 1693), the daughter of Count Philip Lamoral of Hornes and Houtekerke (d.
 1654) and his wife, Princess Dorothée Jeanne d'Arenberg (d.
 1665).
 From this marriage, he had the following children: